 Qosqo was a forbidden, courtly city.
 Commoners were strictly forbidden to spend the night there.
 In contrast, the nobility and administrators from all over the country had to have their residence in the city and stay there for at least half a year.
 The nature of the city tells us that it was a prestigious place, a city of palaces and temples where only the chosen ones were allowed (and had to) stay.
 This gave it even greater mystery and sanctity among the subjects.

-Spatially, the city was literally located at the junction of the four parts of the Empire.
-Roads from each of these provinces converged on the central (chawpi) square in Qosqo.
-At the centre of the square was the ushnu, a stone platform with a throne on top with two seats.
-Symbolically, this place was the centre of the world.
-From there, the Sapa Inca, accompanied by his co-ruler, issued orders, laws, and spread blessings to the empire during the major annual holidays and festivals.
-This stone speaker’s platform was the best example of the materialisation of political power in space.
+Spatially, the city was quite literally located at the junction of the four parts of the Empire.
+Roads from each of these provinces converged at the central (chawpi) square in Qosqo.
+At the very centre of the square stood the ushnu — a stone platform topped with a throne featuring two seats.
+Symbolically, this place was considered the centre of the world.
+From there, the Sapa Inka, accompanied by his co-ruler — the Qoya — would issue commands, proclaim laws, and bestow blessings upon the empire during the most important annual festivals and celebrations.
+This stone podium was the clearest example of political power materialised in space..

 Understanding